HSF/hsf.github.io/workinggroups/_posts/2015-11-04-packaging.md

 layout: plain
 ---

-The software packaging and distribution activity and working group is getting underway to address common issues, tools and, and approaches, convened by Liz Sexton-Kennedy (FNAL) and Benedikt Hegner (CERN).
+The software packaging and distribution activity and working group is getting underway to address common issues, tools, and approaches, convened by Liz Sexton-Kennedy (FNAL) and Benedikt Hegner (CERN).
 The activity was launched with a [meeting on Feb 25 2015](http://hepsoftwarefoundation.org/content/packaging-and-build-tools).
 All are welcome to join the forum and participate:

 [Software Packaging Tools Discussion Forum](https://groups.google.com/forum/#!forum/hep-sf-packaging-wg)